-- (c) If a holder of property presumed abandoned is a successor to another person who previously held the property for the apparent owner, or the holder has changed its name while holding the property, the holder shall file with the report its former names, if any, and the known names and addresses of all previous holders of the property. - (d) The report must be filed before November 1 of each year and cover the 12 months next preceding July 1 of that year; provided, however, that a report to be filed by an insurance company must be filed before May 1 of each year for the calendar year next preceding. - (e) Before the date for filing the report, the holder of property presumed abandoned may request the administrator to extend the time for filing the report.
-The administrator, which may grant the extension be granted for good cause.
-The If the extension is granted, the holder, on receipt of the extension, may make an interima payment or partial payment on the amount the holder estimates will ultimately be due, which payment terminates the accrual of additional interest on the amount paid. - (f) Except as otherwise provided in this section, the holder of property presumed abandoned shall send notice in a record that complies with Section 10(a) by first class United States Mail to the apparent owner, not more than 120 days nor less than at least 60 days before filing the report.
-The holder may also send the notice earlier and as often as it chooses to do so, stating that the holder is in possession of property subject to this [act], if: - (1) the holder has in its records an address for the apparent owner which the holder's records do not disclose to be inaccurate; - (2) the claim of the apparent owner is not barred by a statute of limitations; and - (3) the value of the property is \$50 or more.
+- (c) If a holder of property presumed abandoned is a successor to another person who previously held the property for the apparent owner or the holder has changed its name while holding the property, the holder shall file with the report its former names, if any, and the known names and addresses of all previous holders of the property. - (d) The report must be filed before November 1 of each year and cover the 12 months next preceding July 1 of that year; provided, however, that a report to be filed by an insurance company must be filed before May 1 of each year for the calendar year next preceding. - (e) Before the date for filing the report, the holder of property presumed abandoned may request the administrator to extend the time for filing the report.
+The administrator may grant the extension for good cause.
+The holder, on receipt of the extension, may make an interim payment on the amount the holder estimates will ultimately be due, which terminates the accrual of additional interest on the amount paid. - (f) Except as otherwise provided in this section, the holder of property presumed abandoned shall send notice in a record that complies with Section 10(a) by first class United States Mail to the apparent owner, not more than 120 days nor less than 60 days before filing the

-(g) If the owner has previously consented to electronic delivery of information from the holder, the notice under this section may be sent by electronic delivery in lieuinstead of first class United States Mail ifunless the holder does not have has reason to believe that the owner's electronic mail address is not validinvalid.
-If the holder sends the required notice to the owner electronically and receives information indicating that the owner's electronic address is not valid, the holder shall send the required notice by first class United States Mail to the owner's last known mailing address.
-A holder is not required to send any notice required by this section to any address that the holder [knows] [has reason to believe] is not a valid address for the owner. (h) In lieuInstead of the requirements set forth in subsection (e), the holder of securities shall perform the following due diligence with respect to such propertythe securities:
+- 1 report.
+The holder may also send the notice earlier and as often as it chooses to do so, stating - 2 that the holder is in possession of property subject to this [act], if: - (1) the holder has in its records an address for the apparent owner which the holder's records do not disclose to be inaccurate; - (2) the claim of the apparent owner is not barred by a statute of limitations; and - 6 (3) the value of the property is \$50 or more.

-- (1) For any apparent owner of a security who does not otherwise receive communications from the holder by United States Mail, the holder shall send a communication electronically that complies with Section 10 withinnot later than two years after the owner's last indication of interest in the property.
-If the holder receives notification that the electronic communication was not received, or if the owner does not respond to the electronic communication, the holder shall send the owner by first class United States Mail a written notice which complies with Section 10(a), unless the owner otherwise indicates an interest in the security after the electronic communication. - (2) For any apparent owner of a security who receives communications from the holder by United States Mail, if a second consecutive first class mailing to the apparent owner was returned to the holder as undeliverable by the United States Post Office Postal Service (unless a subsequent first class mailing to the owner was not returned as undeliverable) and the value of the property is \$50 or more, the holder shall:
+- 7 (g) If the owner has previously consented to electronic delivery of information from the 8 holder, the notice under this section may be sent by electronic delivery in lieu of first class 9 United States Mail if the holder does not have reason to believe that the owner's electronic mail 10 address is not valid.
+If the holder sends the required notice to the owner electronically and 11 receives information indicating that the owner's electronic address is not valid, the holder shall 12 send the required notice by first class United States Mail to the owner's last known mailing 13 address.
+A holder is not required to send any notice required by this section to any address that 14 the holder has reason to believe is not a valid address for the owner. - (h) In lieu of the requirements set forth in subsection (e), the holder of securities shall perform the following due diligence with respect to such property: - (1) For any apparent owner of a security who does not otherwise receive communications from the holder by United States Mail, the holder shall send a communication electronically that complies with Section 10 within two years after the owner's last indication of interest in the property.
+If the holder receives notification that the electronic communication was not received, or if the owner does not respond to the electronic communication, the holder shall send the owner by first class United States Mail a written notice which complies with Section 10(a), unless the owner otherwise indicates an interest in the security after the electronic